 2012: PrEP is FDA Approved

-It wasn’t until nearly 30 years after the approval of the first antiretroviral AIDS treatment that the FDA approved the first form of PrEP under the brand name Truvada.
-Two years after that, the Center for Disease Control (CDC) began officially recommending the use of PrEP by high-risk groups such as gay and trans people, and in October of that year, the FDA approved a second form of PrEP called Descovy.
+Even with treatment available for those infected with HIV or those with AIDS, the gay community faced the daunting prospect of unprotected sex without any approved HIV prevention medicine or method.
+Condom use, while not 100% effective, was necessary to reduce the risk of getting HIV, which caused anxiety for many.
+It took nearly 30 years after the first antiretroviral AIDS treatment approval for the FDA to approve the first form of oral PrEP medication under the brand name Truvada.
+Two years later, the Center for Disease Control (CDC) officially recommended taking PrEP for high-risk groups, including gay and trans people.
+In October of that year, the FDA approved a second form of PrEP medication called Descovy.

 2016: Undetectable = Untransmittable

 Even with the incredible innovations and life-changing science involved in fighting HIV/AIDS, certain obstacles remain in place that prevent many high-risk individuals from receiving the preventative care they need.
-At PrEP2Me, we’re interested in smashing those barriers, allowing you to receive your PrEP prescription online anywhere in the country.
-We’re also able to help you get the meds you need regardless of your insurance situation, ensuring that anyone who needs PrEP can get it.
+At PrEP2Me, we’re interested in smashing those barriers and allowing you to receive your PrEP prescription online anywhere in the country.
+We can also help you get the meds you need regardless of your insurance situation, ensuring that anyone who needs PrEP can get it.

 The culturally competent clinic at Central Outreach Wellness Center(opens in a new tab) has been treating, testing, and supporting patients with and at risk for HIV/AIDS for decades.
 If you’re in Western Pennsylvania or Ohio and need to be tested, visit our practice today.